 across Powys.
 Frameworks to include existing and new care packages.
 This model successfully operates across many Councils.
 Could encourage large national providers to move and work in Powys.
 The Council can influence the number of providers operating in individual communities, thereby increasing its influence over the sustainability of commissioned providers.
 Frameworks could be developed to ensure providers have to pick up all care packages, irrespective of location.
 Would not secure continuity of care.
-Risk to maintaining workforce if staff at TUPED.
+Risk to maintaining workforce if staff are TUPED.
 Further market development work is considered necessary to ensure safe, sustainable market capacity is maintained across Powys.
 The In-House service does not yet operate in North Powys.
-Therefore there would be no 'provider of last resort' if frameworks covering some remote rura areas are not tendered for.
+Therefore there would be no 'provider of last resort' if frameworks covering some remote rural areas are not tendered for.
 2b.
 Review the operation of the North Powys Framework, and develop / tender a number of appropriately sized and geographically targeted Domiciliary Care Frameworks across Powys.
 Frameworks would include new packages of care only, and existing contractual arrangements maintained for existing customers Would initially maintain continuity of care.
 Could achieve economies of scale compared to existing spot contract arrangements.
 Could support geographic development of Powys care markets.
 Framework contracts successfully operate across many Councils.
 Could encourage large national providers to move and work in Powys.
 The Council can influence the number of providers operating in individual communities, thereby increasing its influence over the sustainability of commissioned providers.
+Frameworks could be developed to ensure providers have to pick up all care packages, irrespective of location.
 Framework contracts failed in 2014.
 There is therefore a significant reputation risk if tender was not successful.
 Could lead to loss of a number of providers currently working in Powys.
 Would not secure continuity of care as existing provider runs likely to fail over time as some people on them ceased to need care.
-Risk to maintaining workforce if staff ar TUPED.
+Risk to maintaining workforce if staff are TUPED.
 Further market development work is considered necessary to ensure safe, sustainable market capacity is maintained across Powys.
 The In-House service does not yet operate in North Powys.
-Therefore the would be no 'provider of last resort' if
+Therefore there would be no 'provider of last resort' if